Repair Malformed JSON with jsonrepair

 • Trailing commas

-The AI SDK provides an experimental_repairText option that lets you intercept and repair malformed JSON before parsing.
+With AI SDK v6, a practical pattern is to generate text, repair it, then parse and validate it.
 Combined with the jsonrepair library, you can automatically fix many common JSON issues.

 Installation